|About this Website & Me|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

-THE WEBSITE & ME.
 My name is Debra Jane Seltzer and I am passionate about roadside architecture.
 I have been crazy about commercial buildings and roadside-related things all my life.
 I grew up in California but moved to New York City in my early twenties.
-I lived there for 32 years.
-In 2012, I moved back to California.
+I lived there for 32 years and then moved back to California in 2012.
 I started this website in 2000 simply as a way to organize my photos for myself.
 Since then, it has grown into an obsession with over 2,300 pages and more than 60,000 photos.
-A tremendous amount of time goes into writing and updating the descriptions at my site as well as adding new photos.
+I have traveled all over the country documenting these buildings, signs, and statues.
+I spend a tremendous amount of time researching, writing, and updating the descriptions at my site that accompany these photos.

 This site works best with Chrome and Firefox browsers.
-If you use Internet Explorer 10, you won't see any photos at all unless you're in "compatibility mode."
+If you use Internet Explorer 10, you won't not see any photos at all unless you're in "compatibility mode."
 I'm a Chrome user myself so if you come across anything that's wonky on another browser, please let me know.

 You may have noticed that my site is advertising-free.
-I've just never liked the look of all that junk in the margins and I hope you appreciate its absence as well.
+I've never liked the look of all that junk in the margins and I hope you appreciate its absence as well.
 If you'd like to make a contribution towards my efforts and travel expenses, that'd be much appreciated!
 If you click on the "Feed Me" button in the yellow bar on the far right, you can make a donation through PayPal.

 If you are interested in knowing when the photos were taken, I began coding the images in 2005 (e.g., anything starting "agilitynut.com/06/10/..." was taken in October 2006).
 Many of my photos are larger than your screen and your computer will automatically reduce the size.
 To fix this, just click on the photo or look for a floating magnifying glass icon by hovering your mouse in the lower right hand corner and click on that icon to get the photo's full size.

-|YOUR HELP WANTED!
 Since this is a one-woman effort, I really appreciate hearing about dead links, typos, inaccuracies, updates, and new info.
-I also love hearing about new places, websites, etc. that I can add to my personal To-See list and/or lists of links throughout my website.
+I also love hearing about new places, websites, etc. that I can add to my personal To-See list and lists of links throughout my website.
 If you send photos (please do!) and I use them at my website, I will definitely give you credit.